-- St Edmundsbury Borough Council Overview and Scrutiny Committee - details of their role
+- St Edmundsbury Borough Council Overview and Scrutiny Committee

 In addition to the Overview and Scrutiny Committees, both councils have a Performance and Audit Scrutiny Committee.
 Our Performance and Audit Scrutiny Committees have a more specific role which is to review and assess the day to day running of activities and how services are carried out.
 In order to make an accurate assessment our Performance and Audit Committees use a variety of tools such as:

 - key performance indicators - ways in which levels of success are measured against a set of criteria

 - internal audit reports

 You can find more information about the Performance and Audit Scrutiny Committee and its members from the links below:

 - Forest Heath District Council Performance and Audit Scrutiny Committee

 - St Edmundsbury Borough Council Performance and Audit Scrutiny Committee

 The focus of an external audit is to give an independent opinion about the financial health and position of an organisation.
 External audits are carried out by an outside organisation.

 We currently use Ernst and Young to carry out our external auditing who do this once a year for us.
 External auditors will make sure that we: